Engee documentation

 • If the file already exists, its contents will be deleted.

-close - closes the I/O stream.
+close — closes the input/output stream.

 Details